- Download Keto Paleo Food List

-While keto supplements can help to fill specific gaps in your diet temporally, they’re not a must-have.
+While ketone supplements can help to fill gaps in your diet temporally, they’re not a must-have.
 Your goal should be to get all the nutrients your body needs from real food.
 So don’t expect to be spending hundreds of dollars per month on supplements.

 If your goal is simply to develop a better overall diet plan in order to live a healthier life, then reducing your carbohydrate intake is a good idea, even if it doesn’t put you into ketosis.
 Most of us consume more of that particular macronutrient than we need, and most of us would benefit from modifying our diet plan to incorporate a wider variety of locally-sourced, nutrient-dense foods.

 However, the ketogenic diet works by limiting your carbohydrate intake to the bare minimum and nudging your body into the biological state where it uses fat —rather than glucose — for fuel.
 That’s the reason why keto dieters have such great success in burning fat.